Is business attire still important?

 When you go into debt to flaunt luxury goods you can’t possibly afford on your salary, it doesn’t say that you have a secret source of wealth; it says that you don’t know how to handle money.

 Which is precisely why many companies who make mid and executive-level hires often do credit checks on their job candidates.
-They want to see how potential hires manage their personal finances – particularly if their new job would require them to handle or oversee money.
+They want to see how job candidates manage their personal finances – particularly if their new job would require them to handle or oversee money.

 If that scares you, then be more conservative with status symbols.